floatinghotpot/hiquant/docs/README.md

 Note: each column key can be used as filter or sort key

-The selected stocks are exported into file: good_stock.csv
+The selected stocks are exported into file: stockpool/good_stock.csv

 It's a "Stock pool" CSV file, containing symbol and name, in following file format:
 ```